 Beaches: The list is nearly endless.
-Your first choice will be Carribbean vs. Pacific.
+Your first choice will be Caribbean vs. Pacific.
 From there, it’s easy to simply rent a car and find them for yourself.

 National parks and reserves: With more than two dozen national parks in the country, you should save time to savor the ecological diversity they provide.
 There’s the chance to view nesting sea turtles, a rare opportunity to check out sloths, and even places to see spider monkeys.
 One of the most popular spots is the Monteverde Cloud Forest.

-Routine vaccinations for anywhere — measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot — are called-for, and a good idea.
+Routine vaccinations for anywhere — measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot — are necessary and always a wise precaution.